Pinto horse: Organizations

 A number of color breed registries encourage the breeding of pinto-colored horses, with varying registration requirements.
-On one hand, the Pinto Horse Association of America (PtHA) considers pinto horses recorded in their registry as a true breed, and accepts solid-colored offspring of registered pinto parents as breeding stock, though with strict requirements for full registration.
 The less restrictive organizations allow registration of a horse of any breed or combination of breeds with as little as three square inches of white above the knees or hocks, not including facial markings.
 Some pinto registries do not accept animals with draft horse or mule breeding, though others do.
 None accepts horses with the genetically distinct Appaloosa pattern, produced by genes in the leopard complex, and the Appaloosa registry in turn does not accept animals with pinto patterns.